in

 • Grow Eupatorium weed in humus-rich, moist soil.
 Eupatorium will tolerate wet soil.

-Eupatorium Uses and Companions
+Eupatorium uses and companions

-• Use Eupatorium in large-scale borders, bog, and butterfly gardens and in meadows and naturalistic landscapes.
+• Use Eupatorium in large-scale borders, bog, and butterfly gardens, and in meadows and naturalistic landscapes.

 • Good garden companions for Eupatorium include Hibiscus moscheutos, Iris, Ligularia, Lythrum.